 Marine wildlife strandings

-As a fallout from the 2011 natural disasters, dugong and turtles are struggling to find food and are suffering from malnutrition.
-This is because seagrass—their major food source—have become stressed by repeated periods of murky water and low salinity following flooding in the coastal catchments.
+In recent year following major floods, dugong and turtles in some areas have struggled to find food and have been suffering from malnutrition.
+This is because seagrass—their major food source—have become stressed by repeated periods of murky water and low salinity due to flooding in the coastal catchments.

 To report marine animal strandings* call the RSPCA Qld on 1300 ANIMAL (1300 264 625).
 A Queensland Parks and Wildlife Service (QPWS) officer in the relevant region will be contacted with your information and will determine the appropriate response.
 QPWS will not be able to attend to all reported cases.